 The next student Morgan calls on is a boy, Louis Washington, Jr., who Grant wishes had stayed home, because he is ill-behaved and a bad student.
 Morgan asks Louis to recite the Pledge of Allegiance, and Louis gives a garbled rendition of the Pledge, leaving out many of the words.
 Morgan only grunts and moves on.
 He proceeds in this way, talking to bright-looking students and then foolish-looking ones.
 He inspects the students’ teeth, a practice that was used, Grant remembers, by slave masters at slave auctions.
 After he finishes quizzing the class, Morgan tells everyone that beans and fish are good for their health, and encourages them to exercise.
 He compliments Grant, who he calls “Higgins,” on his excellent “crop of students.”

-Morgan is clearly lying when he says that the school district treats the black and white schools equally.
+Morgan is clearly lying when he says that the school district treats the Black and white schools equally.
 This alludes to Plessy V. Ferguson, the 1896 Supreme Court decision that established the doctrine of “separate but equal.”
-Blacks were allowed to attend all-black schools, under the bogus provision that the schools be comparable to white schools.
-In reality, black schools were underfunded and given less attention than their white counterparts: this is obvious simply in the fact that the black students get outdated hand-me-down textbooks from white students.
+Black people were allowed to attend all-Black schools, under the bogus provision that the schools be comparable to white schools.
+In reality, Black schools were underfunded and given less attention than their white counterparts: this is obvious simply in the fact that the Black students get outdated hand-me-down textbooks from white students.
 It’s alarming, then, to hear that Morgan blames the children for their own poverty, calling them “lazy.”
 Grant wanted to try to impress Morgan in order to get more support for his school; but just as the jury that convicted Jefferson saw him as immediately guilty, Morgan was never going to be impressed because he’s racist.